The CMEF at a glance

 - regulation and simplification.

-The first report on the monitoring and evaluation of the CAP for the 2014-20 period was presented to the European Parliament and the Council in 2018.
+The first report on the monitoring and evaluation of the CAP for the 2014-20 period was presented to the European Parliament and the Council of the EU in 2018 (COM/2018/790 final) and is completed by the second report published in December 2021.

 The following rules govern the CMEF for: